izardy/postcode-district-subdistrict-mapper/README.md

 ## 🧭 Features

 - 🔍 Map postcodes to mukim, district, state, and location
-- 🧠 Semantic matching using sentence-transformers
+- 🧠 Semantic matching using sentence-transformers, chromadb vectorstore and llama3.2 model.
-- 📦 Modular structure with notebooks, scripts, and output
-- 📊 CSV input/output for easy integration
-- 🧪 Includes test data for validation

 ---